Corevin/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 9: April 9, 2018

+**Today's Progress**: Continued banging my head against Java Arrays.
+Still working on the student grade calculator and failing miserably.

+**Thoughts:** This is becoming rather frustrating.
+First on both Saturday and Sunday I attempted to do more work on coding, but on both days every time I started to do any work on it someone interrupted me and started talking to me.
+Made it impossible to even move forward the slightest bit.
+Today I dug back in and have spent an hour now hitting my head against the code.
+Nothing seems to work, all of the things I thought I knew, I clearly do not because I get compiler errors when trying to do them.
+I've gone back to Google in hopes of trying to figure this out as the codecademy lessons clarly aren't ringing true for me somehow. using: https://www.geeksforgeeks.org/arrays-in-java/ next.

+**Link to work:** [Tutorial online]  :: https://www.codecademy.com

 ### Day 8: April 6, 2018

 **Today's Progress**: Started working on a simple student grade calculator, needed to spend more time learning about arrays as nothing I did worked.